DanPuzzuoli/calibration-directions/README.md

-# Paper supplement: Simple calibration methods for numerically designed quantum gates
+# Paper supplement: Dimensionality reduction for closed-loop quantum gate calibration

 This repository is a code supplement to the paper Simple calibration methods for numerically designed quantum gates **\<add hyperlink once submitted\>**.
 The notebook used to optimize the pulse